 It also means that you have not been arrested for any other offenses (“staying out of trouble”) and that you demonstrate remorse for your actions.

-The judge deciding your motion for early probation termination will also weigh and consider additional circumstances, which may include:
+The judge deciding your PC 1203.3 motion will also weigh and consider such factors as:

 - the severity of the conduct that led to the conviction,